jballantine/capstone/README.md

 Updates kubeconfig and configures kubectl from AWS EKS as shown [here](screenshots/configK8s.jpg).

-### Stage 8 - Deploy Blue Container
+### Stage 8 & 9 - Deploy Blue/Green Container

-Deploys a container using the docker image with tag=blue.
+Deploys a container using the docker image with tag=blue or tag=green.
 Replication controller status is shown [here](screenshots/k8Resources.jpg).

-### Stage 9 - Deploy Green Container

-Deploys a container using the docker image with tag=green.
-Replication controller status is shown [here](screenshots/k8Resources.jpg).

-### Stage 10 - Run Blue Service
+### Stage 10 & 11 - Run Blue/Green Service

-Starts the blue service on the worker nodes.
+Starts the blue/green service on the worker nodes.
 Status of services are shown [here](screenshots/k8Resources.jpg).

-### Stage 11 - Run Green Service

-Starts the green service on the worker nodes.
-Status of services are shown [here](screenshots/k8Resources.jpg).

 ## Testing Application

 The application can be tested by using the DNS Name and Port the load balancer is running on - this information is shown [here](screenshots/loadBalancer.jpg).
-The last stage of the Jenkins pipeline is to run the green service so we can see the "Hello World" text with the green background.
+The last stage of the Jenkins pipeline is to run the green service so we can see the "Hello World" text with the green background in the web browser.
 ![greenApp.jpg](screenshots/greenApp.jpg)
-This can be easily changed by manually running the "Run Blue Service" command again.
+This can be easily switched back to the blue version by running the "Run Blue Service" command.
 ```
 kubectl apply -f ./k8s/blue/blue-controller.json
 ```